Combined Sewer Overflow (CSO) in Richmond

 Richmond was one of the first cities in Virginia to create a system to carry sewage away from the urban center.
 The city covered Shockoe Creek and converted the natural drainage in Shockoe Bottom into two underground systems, a 17-foot by 12-foot concrete sewer known as the Shockoe Box and a pressure conduit known as the Shockoe Arch.
 Sewage was dumped, untreated, in the James River.

 Richmond built its wastewater treatment plant in 1958 and located it on the southern bank of the river, near the Port of Richmond.
 The city built a 96-inch Shockoe Creek Interceptor pipe to gather waste/stormwater from the north bank, plus twin 66-inch pipes to carry that polluted water underneath the river from the downstream edge of Chapel Island (near Great Shiplock Park) to the wastewater treatment plant on the opposite side of the river.
+Richmond ended up with 12,000 acres draining into a combined sanitary/stormwater pipe system, the largest Combined Sewer Overflow (CSO) area in Virginia.

-After 1958, most sewage in Richmond was piped to the treatment plant and processed before being discharged into the James River.
-During a rainstorm, however, the runoff from impervious surfaces (such as roads and rooftops) would drain into the sewer pipes and overload the capacity of the treatment plant.
+The capacity of the wastewater treatment plant to process "clean" rainwater as well as "dirty" sewage was limited.
+During a rainstorm, the runoff from impervious surfaces (such as roads and rooftops) would drain into the combined stormwater/sewer pipes and overload the facility.
 Pipes would fill with water, threatening to back up.
-To prevent the backup from causing toilets and other pipes to overflow into buildings, the city's sewer pipes were designed with outlets (outfalls) that released excess rainwater+sewage directly into the waterways.
+To prevent a backup from causing toilets and other pipes to overflow into buildings, the city's sewer pipes were designed with outlets (outfalls) that released excess rainwater+sewage directly into the waterways.
+The wastewater treatment plant was last expanded in 2021, at the cost of $150 million.
+Capacity increased from 75 to 140 million gallons a day.

 Richmond's Combined Sewer Overflow (CSO) ended up with 31 overflow outfalls along the James River or its tributaries, especially Shockoe Creek and Gillies Creek.
 About two-thirds of the city's total CSO Area is in the Shockoe Basin drainage.